-Midwest Energy News 40 Under 40 relies on the knowledge and expertise of this elite group of energy leaders to provide feedback and recommendations in determining the 40 Under 40 list.
+Midwest Energy News 40 Under 40 relies on the knowledge and expertise of this elite group of energy leaders to provide feedback and recommendations in considering 40 Under 40 nominees.

 Denise Abdul-Rahman, Environmental Climate Justice Chair, NAACP Indiana

 Denise serves as the Environmental Climate Justice Chair for NAACP Indiana.
 She organizes, consults, speaks, writes and influences environmental climate justice policy at the local, state, national, and international level.
 Denise is an Adjunct Professor for Martin University and has provided guest lectures and presentations at colleges and universities across the country.
 She has presented her research at the Indiana Utility Regulatory Commission and regularly organizes and facilitates forums on topics such as connecting black communities to the green economy, job creation, pollution reduction, and the clean power plan.
 She serves on the Climate Justice Alliance Steering Committee, Grassroots Global Justice Alliance COP 21 delegate, Hoosier Sierra Club Executive Committee, Earth Charter Indiana Board, and the Fair Housing Center of Central Indiana Board.
 Denise holds a BS in management; MBA in healthcare management and a health informatics designation from Indiana University School of Informatics.

 Emily Achler, Director of Marketing and Communications, Clean Energy Trust

 Emily Achler serves as Director of Marketing for Clean Energy Trust.
 She is a